-Within high-performance, intelligent, disk drive controller subsystems the CL-SM331 is the VLSI component that enables the local microcontroller to off load all of the disk controller real-time tasks.
+Within high-performance, intelligent, disk drive controller subsystems the CL-SH350 is the VLSI component that enables the local microcontroller to offload all of the disk controller real-time tasks.
 Consequently, the microcontroller can execute commands at a higher level by parsing the command into lower level, high-speed tasks.
-These lower level, high-speed tasks are in turn completely managed by the CL-SM331.
+These lower level, high-speed tasks are in turn completely managed by the CL-SH350.

-As the block diagram on the cover page indicates, the components can be divided into the following four functional blocks:
+As the block diagram on the cover page indicates, the component can be divided into the following four functional blocks:

-- Microcontroller.
+- Microcontroller

-- SCSI Host.
+- SCSI Host

-- · Buffer Manager, and
+- Buffer Manager

-- Sector Formatter.
+- Sector Formatter